Budesonide: Pharmacokinetics

+The plasma protein binding of budesonide is around 85-90%, with an apparent volume of distribution of 2.2-3.9L/kg.
+Budesonide is 80-90% metabolized at first pass in the liver by the hepatocytic cytochrome P450 isoenzyme 3A4 (CYP3A4) into two metabolites: 16 alpha-hydroxyprednisolone and 6 beta-hydroxybudesonide.
+Both of these metabolites have a negligible glucocorticoid activity of less than 1% compared to the parent compound budesonide.
+60% of budesonide is excreted is through the urine as its metabolites, no unchanged budesonide is detectable in urine.
+The average elimination half-life in plasma is between 2–3.6 hours.

 Chemistry

 Budesonide, also known as 11β,21-dihydroxy-16α,17α-(butylidenebis(oxy))pregna-1,4-diene-3,20-dione, is a synthetic pregnane steroid and non-halogenated cyclic ketal corticosteroid.
 It is the C16α hydroxyl, C16α,17α cyclic ketal with butyraldehyde derivative of prednisolone (11β,17α,21-trihydroxypregna-1,4-diene-3,20-dione).